sabra123/trello-taskBoard/README.md

     Board Component use this to add columns,update columns and edit columns.
     Task Component use this for managing task ,updating,deleting and creating task.
     This service is used to save data to local storage and get data from local storage.

+## Shared Model and Component

+    This contains models and common components that are being used by every other components Shared Component contains : Customised Inline-Form and TopBar Shared Model Contains : Model for Board ,Column and Tasks

 ## Running unit tests